pardeike/Achtung2/README.md

 ###### Are there any videos showing Achtung! in action?

-Yes, here's a playlist: https://www.youtube.com/playlist?list=PLD-NUF0yC-fI6MooxYA1cPO7hyWZKndmi
+Yes, here's a youtube playlist: http://tinyurl.com/achtungmod

 ###### Does this alter my save files?